 - Water - 60ml

-- Preheat the oven to 200°C (180°C fan).
-Mix together the plain flour, baking powder, bicarbonate of soda, caster sugar and cocoa powder.
+2. Mix together the plain flour, baking powder, bicarbonate of soda, caster sugar and cocoa powder.
 Then, add the eggs, treacle, vegetable oil and milk.
-The cake mixture will be wetter than you might usually expect, so don’t worry about this.
+The cake mixture will be wetter than you might usually expect so don’t worry about this.

-- Grease two sandwich tins and line the bottoms with greaseproof paper.
-Divide the cake mixture between the two, then place in the oven and bake for 20 minutes, or until a tester inserted into the middle comes out clean.
+3. Grease two sandwich tins and line the bottoms with greaseproof paper.
+Divide the cake mixture between the two and then place in the oven and bake for 20 minutes or until a tester inserted into the middle comes out clean.
 Allow to cool in the tins for a while before transferring to a wire rack.

-- Next, make the sugar glass for the crown.
-First, prepare a tin to set the glass in – I used a square brownie tin.
-Line with tinfoil and then grease with a very small amount of vegetable oil – spread it thinly with a pastry brush.
+4. Next, make the sugar glass for the crown.
+Prepare a tin to set the glass in.
+I used a square brownie tin.
+Line with tinfoil and then grease with a very small amount of vegetable oil and spread it thinly with a pastry brush.

-- To make the sugar glass, mix together the caster sugar and the water in a small pan, and then warm over a medium heat.
-Do not stir – this is very important.
+5. Mix together the caster sugar and the water in a small pan and then warm over a medium heat.
+Do not stir, this is very important.
 Instead, simply swirl the pan every now and then.
-Bring to the boil and then watch carefully – it will suddenly darken to a deep gold and you need to take it off the heat when this happens.
+Bring to the boil and then watch carefully.
+It will suddenly darken to a deep gold and you need to take it off the heat when this happens.
 Pour into the prepared tin and leave to set, at room temperature, for about 20 minutes.

-- While the glass sets, make the buttercream – mix together the butter and Sugar and Crumbs Salted Caramel Icing Sugar until smooth.
+6. While the glass sets make the buttercream.
+Mix together the butter and Sugar and Crumbs Salted Caramel Natural Flavoured Icing Sugar (or any flavour of your choicer) until smooth.

-- When the sugar glass is set, it should be very hard and completely cold.
-Whilst it’s still in the tin, tap it sharply with the handle of a knife in two or three places, to shatter it into pieces.
+7. When the sugar glass is set it should be very hard and completely cold.
+Whilst it’s still in the tin, tap it sharply with the handle of a knife in two or three places to shatter it into pieces.

-- Spread half the buttercream on top of one of the cakes, and sandwich with the other.
-Top with the remaining buttercream, and then arrange the sugar shards on top – use the largest first, to make a circle, and then add the smaller pieces to fill in the gaps.
-This cake doesn’t need to be kept in the fridge, but it will be at its best in the first day or two.
+8. Spread half the buttercream on top of one of the cakes and sandwich with the other.
+Top with the remaining buttercream and then arrange the sugar shards on top.
+Use the largest first, to make a circle, and then add the smaller pieces to fill in the gaps.
+This cake doesn’t need to be kept in the fridge but it will be at its best in the first day or two.